-Jack Keiser hasn’t had an easy time of it.
-After a disastrous mission for the government years ago, he’s been wary of trusting his fellow agents.
-Or ex-agents, since they no longer work for the government but for him.
-Keeping them in line is a full time job, made harder by his own strangely developing talent.
-Jack has the ability to change his shape.
-He’s a chameleon who can assume the appearance of anyone he’s ever touched.
+After a disastrous mission for Uncle Sam years ago, psychic, ex-government agent Jack Keiser has been wary of trusting anyone.
+Keeping his fellow psychics in line is a full time job, made harder by his own strangely developing talent—his ability to change shape.
 Even among psychics he’s an oddball.

-Now Jack’s in a bind.
-Heather Stallbridge, sister to his silent partner in the gym, has gone missing, and it’s up to Jack to find her.
+Heather Stallbridge has gone missing, and it’s up to Jack to find her.
 His journey leads him into the German Alps and to a strange village with even stranger people.
-To top off an already bad situation, the moment Jack sees Heather, he experiences what feels like love at first sight.
-Their connection is irrefutable, but he can’ t trust that it’s real.
+The moment Jack sees Heather, he experiences what feels like love at first sight.
+Their connection is irrefutable, but he can’t trust that it’s real.
 And that doubt is a problem, because without working together, they’ll never find a way to escape the killers in the mountains, or to discover the unexplainable love growing between them.

 This title has been previously published.